Wakethelight/home-lab-pi/README.md

 git config --global user.email "your_email@example.com"
 On pi-master and pi-worker2 (the Pis where you'll be developing/building):

-Via VS Code Remote SSH, navigate to /home/pi.
+Via VS Code Remote SSH, navigate to /home/<your_username>.

 Clone your GitHub repo:

 Bash

 git clone https://github.com/<your-username>/raspberry-pi-homelab.git
-Use a GitHub Personal Access Token (PAT) for security.
+Use a GitHub Personal Access Token (PAT) for security when prompted.

-Open /home/pi/raspberry-pi-homelab as a folder in VS Code.
+Open /home/<your_username>/raspberry-pi-homelab as a folder in VS Code.

-Phase 3: Building Your Kubernetes Cluster (Revised Setup)
+Phase 3: Kubernetes Cluster Setup (Pi 4 Master, Pi 5 Workers)
 Goal: Establish a K3s Kubernetes cluster using the dedicated Ethernet network for inter-node communication.

-Prepare Raspberry Pis for Kubernetes (on pi-master, pi-worker1, pi-worker2): (No change in commands, but ensure you execute them on all three Pis after eth0 is configured with its static IP).
+Prepare Raspberry Pis for Kubernetes (on pi-master, pi-worker1, pi-worker2):

+SSH into each Pi.

-Disable Swap
+Disable Swap:

-Enable Cgroup Memory

-Load Kernel Modules

-Configure Sysctl Parameters

-Reboot all three Pis (sudo reboot)

-Install K3s on pi-master (Control Plane):

-SSH into pi-master (using its Wi-Fi IP if you prefer, but K3s will bind to its local IP).

-Crucially, specify the eth0 IP for K3s binding:

 Bash

-curl -sfL https://get.k3s.io | K3S_TOKEN="<YOUR_K3S_SECRET_TOKEN>" INSTALL_K3S_EXEC="--node-ip 10.0.0.100" sh -
-Replace <YOUR_K3S_SECRET_TOKEN> with a strong, random string you generate.
-This token will be used for joining workers.

-INSTALL_K3S_EXEC="--node-ip 10.0.0.100" forces K3s to use the eth0 interface for its internal communication.

-Get Kubeconfig and Token:
+sudo swapoff -a
+sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab
+Enable Cgroup Memory:

 Bash

-sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config
-sudo chown $(id -u):$(id -g) ~/.kube/config
+sudo nano /boot/firmware/cmdline.txt
+# Add 'cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1' to the END of the single line, separated by a space.
+DO NOT create a new line.
+Load Kernel Modules:

+Bash

+sudo modprobe overlay
+sudo modprobe br_netfilter
+sudo tee /etc/modules-load.d/k8s.conf <<EOF overlay br_netfilter
+EOF
+Configure Sysctl Parameters:

+Bash

+sudo tee /etc/sysctl.d/k8s.conf <<EOF net.bridge.bridge-nf-call-iptables = 1
+net.ipv4.ip_forward = 1
+net.bridge.bridge-nf-call-ip6tables = 1
+EOF
+sudo sysctl --system
+Reboot all three Pis: sudo reboot

+Install K3s on pi-master (Control Plane) - WITH CORRECT CONFIGURATION & FIXES:

+SSH into pi-master (<your_username>@192.168.1.100 after reboot).

+Generate a strong K3s token:

+Bash

+K3S_SECRET_TOKEN=$(openssl rand -hex 32)
+echo "Your K3s Token: $K3S_SECRET_TOKEN"
+Copy this token down securely!
+You'll need it for the workers.

+Install K3s with --node-ip and --write-kubeconfig-mode:

+Bash

+curl -sfL https://get.k3s.io | K3S_TOKEN="${K3S_SECRET_TOKEN}" INSTALL_K3S_EXEC="--node-ip 10.0.0.100 --write-kubeconfig-mode 0644" sh -
+Get Kubeconfig and ensure user permissions (Crucial Fix):

+Bash

+mkdir -p ~/.kube                                  # Create the .kube directory sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config  # Copy the kubeconfig sudo chown $(whoami):$(whoami) ~/.kube/config       # Change ownership to your user chmod 600 ~/.kube/config                          # Set permissions for your user only Set KUBECONFIG environment variable (for your user):

+Bash

+echo 'export KUBECONFIG=$HOME/.kube/config' >> ~/.bashrc
+source ~/.bashrc
+Verify K3s token (same as the one you copied):

+Bash

-sudo cat /var/lib/rancher/k3s/server/node-token # Copy this token down!
+sudo cat /var/lib/rancher/k3s/server/node-token
 Join Worker Nodes (on pi-worker1 and pi-worker2):

-SSH into pi-worker1 (pi@192.168.1.101).
+SSH into pi-worker1 (<your_username>@192.168.1.101).

-SSH into pi-worker2 (pi@192.168.1.102).
+SSH into pi-worker2 (<your_username>@192.168.1.102).

 For each worker, run:

 Bash

-curl -sfL https://get.k3s.io | K3S_URL=https://10.0.0.100:6443 K3S_TOKEN="<YOUR_K3S_TOKEN>" INSTALL_K3S_EXEC="--node-ip <WORKER_ETH0_IP>" sh -
+curl -sfL https://get.k3s.io | K3S_URL=https://10.0.0.100:6443 K3S_TOKEN="<THE_K3S_TOKEN_FROM_MASTER>" INSTALL_K3S_EXEC="--node-ip <WORKER_ETH0_IP>" sh -
-Replace <YOUR_K3S_TOKEN> with the token from pi-master.
+Replace <THE_K3S_TOKEN_FROM_MASTER> with the token you got from sudo cat /var/lib/rancher/k3s/server/node-token on pi-master.

 Replace <WORKER_ETH0_IP> with 10.0.0.101 for pi-worker1 and 10.0.0.102 for pi-worker2.

+Force Wired Connection for Inter-Pi Hostname Resolution (on all three Pis):

+SSH into each Pi (you can use their Wi-Fi IPs).

+Edit /etc/hosts file:

+Bash

+sudo nano /etc/hosts
+Add entries for all your Pis, using their Ethernet IP addresses:

+# Cluster hostnames (use Ethernet IPs)
+10.0.0.100      pi-master
+10.0.0.101      pi-worker1
+10.0.0.102      pi-worker2
+(Add these lines at the end of the file.
+Ensure the existing 127.0.1.1 <hostname> line is for the correct hostname of that specific Pi).

+Save (Ctrl+X, Y, Enter).

+(Optional, but good for immediate effect): sudo systemd-resolve --flush-caches

+Test: From any Pi, ping pi-master, ping pi-worker1, ping pi-worker2.
+They should resolve to their 10.0.0.x IPs.

-Verify Cluster (from pi-master or your Windows machine):
+Verify Kubernetes Cluster (from pi-master):

+Bash

-On pi-master: kubectl get nodes
+  kubectl get nodes
+You should now see pi-master, pi-worker1, and pi-worker2 all listed as "Ready".

 On your Windows Machine:

-Ensure kubectl is installed.
+Install kubectl: Follow instructions here.

-Copy Kubeconfig: SSH into pi-master and copy the content of /etc/rancher/k3s/k3s.yaml.
+Copy Kubeconfig: SSH into pi-master and copy the content of /home/<your_username>/.kube/config.

 On your Windows machine, create C:\Users\<YourUser>\.kube\ and a file named config inside it.
 Paste the content.

-Crucially, edit the server: line in C:\Users\<YourUser>\.kube\config from https://127.0.0.1:6443 to https://192.168.1.100:6443 (your pi-master's Wi-Fi IP).
+Crucially, edit the server: line in C:\Users\<YourUser>\.kube\config from https://10.0.0.100:6443 to https://192.168.1.100:6443 (your pi-master's Wi-Fi IP).
 This is because your Windows machine will connect over Wi-Fi.
-The internal K3s communication among Pis will still use 10.0.0.x.

 Test from Windows PowerShell/CMD: kubectl get nodes

-You should now see pi-master, pi-worker1, and pi-worker2 all listed as "Ready".
-Kubernetes will primarily use the 10.0.0.x network for internal pod and service communication.

 Phase 4: Network File Storage with Web Interface (on pi-worker2)
-Goal: Set up a robust file share and a user-friendly web interface on pi-worker2 (your storage-enabled worker node), accessible via its Wi-Fi IP from Windows, but used via its Ethernet IP by Kubernetes.
+Goal: Set up a robust file share and a user-friendly web interface on pi-worker2 (your storage-enabled worker node).

-Install Docker (on pi-worker2): (No change)
+Install Docker (on pi-worker2):

+SSH into pi-worker2.

 Bash

   curl -fsSL https://get.docker.com -o get-docker.sh
   sudo sh get-docker.sh
-  sudo usermod -aG docker pi # Log out/in or reboot for effect Create Shared Directory: (No change)
+  sudo usermod -aG docker <your_username> # Log out/in or reboot for effect Create Shared Directory:

+Bash

-mkdir /home/pi/network_share
+  mkdir /home/<your_username>/network_share
 Install & Configure Samba (SMB/CIFS for Windows access):

 Configure Samba to listen on the Wi-Fi interface (wlan0) IP for access from your Windows machine.

+SSH into pi-worker2.

 Bash